MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topics-adoption-getstarted.md

 - A colleague (Kim) who was in the role before Jordan created topic pages that can help out new employees and anyone else looking for that information.
 - Kim was an SME and had permissions to look at unconfirmed topic pages.
 Unconfirmed topic pages are great starting points for what the AI has discovered and created, and Kim was able to edit them to add expert resources, definitions, and pin other resources.
 - As Jordan reads through a new post on SharePoint, Jordan sees a topic highlight, and hovers over it to quickly get a definition of the term and who to contact with more questions.
 Before, Jordan might have had to hunt around for this information and contact colleagues to see who to ask about something.
-- Exposing this information through Topic Experiences can be powerful, because although this information may have been available before, it might have been siloed and hard to find.
+- Exposing this information through Topics can be powerful, because although this information may have been available before, it might have been siloed and hard to find.
 Bringing it into the applications that Jordan is using and helping Jordan find these experts can also drive a sense of engagement and community.
 It can also help Jordan feel more empowered when dealing with the new role.

 After you identify your scenarios, you can prioritize the scenarios: